Michelin Star Restaurants in Newcastle kamil kalbarczyk 19 Ft3 Qfak Mo unsplash

 One-star Michelin Restaurant

-House of Tides is the only Newcastle-based Michelin star restaurant and can be found on the city's iconic Quayside within a historic Grade 1 listed building beneath the High Level Bridge.
-A consistent award-winner, House of Tides has proudly displayed its one-star status since it was first awarded by the Michelin Guide in 2015.
+House of Tides can be found on the city's iconic Quayside within a historic Grade 1 listed building beneath the High Level Bridge.
+A consistent award-winner, House of Tides has proudly displayed its one-star status since it was first awarded by the Michelin Guide in 2015 and has received Four AA Rosettes, 2017 – 2024 in the AA Restaurant Guide.
 Head to House of Tides for modern fine-dining which is 'seasonal, sustainable and relaxed.'

 Hjem, Northumberland